We recommend downloading the following apps. We use iOS devices, but we’ve found the same or similar apps for Android

 TPE—The Photographer’s Ephemeris

-This is a web and mobile application that will help you visualise how your milky way picture will look in a particular location.
+This is a web and mobile application that will help you visualize how your Milky Way picture will look in a particular location.
 You can see how light falls on your location (day or night) by using the sun and moon location calculator.

 For example, if you want to photograph the blue boat house in Perth, WA, you can see where and when the sun will rise on a specific day.
 You can also check the sunset, moonrise, etc.

 This is the app we use for identifying stars in the sky, such as Polaris (The North Star).

 It’s really handy to know what you’re taking photos of instead of finding the stars through your naked eye.
 It also makes you feel much more in touch with the night sky above.

 This reviewer says it better than I can:

 “If you are into astrophotography, this is a must-have.
-You can visualise and frame your shot to perfection with Photopills.
+You can visualize and frame your shot to perfection with PhotoPills.
 There are so many other features that are useful too.
-For example, if you have a manual lens like the Rokinon 14mm f2.8, you can use the calculator to calculate the right shutter speed for the set aperture and ISO values.”
+For example, if you have a manual lens like the Rokinon 14 mm f/2.8, you can use the calculator to calculate the right shutter speed for the set aperture and ISO values.”